-If you wish to register your support you can provide a point of contact for your company on this issue to the Armed Forces Covenant Team at <a href="mailto:covenant-mailto:co
+If you wish to register your support you can provide a point of contact for your company on this issue to the Armed Forces Covenant Team at covenant-mailbox@mod.uk, so that the MOD can alert you to any events or initiatives in which you may wish to participate.
+The Covenant Team can also provide any information you require in addition to that included on the website.